chehanr/moodlescrapr/README.md

  *Note:*  Make sure to have all week containers in the moodle expanded before running this script.

  *Note-2:*  Only tested on my account.

+ *Note-3:*  Since `Note-2` I can't add support for some file types (.xlsx) because I couldn't find them on my moodle.
+If an error pops up create an issue or submit your own fix as a fork.